HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 __Phylostratigraphy__ was introduced by <a href="http://www.sciencedirect.com/science/article/pii/S0168952507002995">Domazet-Lo&scaron;o et al. in 2007</a> to trace the evolutionary origin of protein coding genes.
 It was performed by using the Perl script `createPsMap.pl`.
 The resulting phylostratigraphic map stores the phylostratum in the first column and the corresponding gene id in the second column.

-For creating the phylostratigraphic map the following steps has to be done:
+For creating the phylostratigraphic map the following steps have to be done:

-1) Make sure that BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.21/) is installed.
+1) Make sure that BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.21/) is installed on your machine.

 2) Download the sequence database <a href="http://msbi.ipb-halle.de/download/phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz">phyloBlastDB_Drost_Gabel_Grosse_Quint.fa</a> used for BLAST searches and unpack it (`tar xfvj phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz`).